curlpipe/ox/README.md

 - :globe_with_meridians: Handles double-width unicode characters like a charm, including those of the Chinese, Korean and Japanese languages and emojis
 - :boxing_glove: Backend has been thoroughly tested via automated unit tests
+- :rainbow: Automatically adapts your colour schemes to work on terminals with limited colours

 ## Installation